iltuoconsulenteit/DocCropper-Test/README.md

 - Saves or returns the corrected image
 - Compiles all processed images into a single **PDF**, arranging up to four per page
 - Supports portrait or landscape page orientation; when using two images per page, landscape arranges them horizontally
+- Images are scaled to fill their allotted space in each page for a cleaner layout

 ---